oliverhaas/django-components/docs/concepts/advanced/extensions.md

 !!! warning

-    When writing an extension, the `ExtensionClass` MUST subclass the base class [`ComponentExtension.ExtensionClass`](../../../reference/api/#django_components.ComponentExtension.ExtensionClass).
+    When writing an extension, the `ComponentConfig` MUST subclass the base class [`ExtensionComponentConfig`](../../../reference/api/#django_components.ExtensionComponentConfig).

     This base class ensures that the extension class will have access to the component instance.

-### Registering extensions
+### Install your extension

-Once the extension is defined, it needs to be registered in the Django settings to be used by the application.
+Once the extension is defined, it needs to be installed in the Django settings to be used by the application.

 Extensions can be given either as an extension class, or its import string: